zu1k/bs-core/README.md

 ### 2. Create the index.

-Or you can make your own via `bin/index.rs`.
+Or you can make your own via `book-searcher index`.

 It should look like the following: